iTwin/presentation/packages/hierarchies/learning/imodel/HierarchyDefinition.md

-# IModel hierarchy definitions
+# iModel hierarchy definition

-An iModel hierarchy definition is one of the core concepts in this library and is responsible for defining the structure of a hierarchy build from data in an iModel.
+A hierarchy definition is one of the core concepts in this package and describes the iModel-based hierarchy by defining what child nodes to return for a given parent node.

+In this package that is achieved though the `HierarchyDefinition` interface, which has one required method - `defineHierarchyLevel`.
+The method's responsibility is to create a `HierarchyLevelDefinition` for a given parent node.
+A `HierarchyLevelDefinition` is actually just a set of `HierarchyNodesDefinition` objects, which either describe a single generic node, or an ECSQL query that returns a number of ECInstance nodes.
+When `HierarchyLevelDefinition` consists of more than 1 `HierarchyNodesDefinition`, the hierarchy level is combined from multiple sets of nodes.
+See [defining a hierarchy](#defining-a-hierarchy) section for more details.

+In case of ECSQL queries for creating the hierarchy level, the definition may want to select some extra information and assign it to the nodes.
+For that purpose, there's an optional `HierarchyDefinition.parseNode` method, which lets the definition parse the query results and handle those extra columns.
+See [custom parsing](#custom-parsing) section for more details.

+The library also allows hierarchy definitions to step into nodes processing chain through the optional `preProcessNode` and `postProcessNode` methods.
+These methods are called before and after the node is processed by a [hierarchy provider](./HierarchyProvider.md) respectively and allow hiding and customizing nodes.
+See [custom pre-processing](#custom-pre-processing) and [custom post-processing](#custom-post-processing) sections for more details.

+Finally, in iTwin.js, the most common way to create hierarchies is based on EC data (schemas, classes, relationships) in iModels.
+To make consumers' life easier, the package provides an utility called `createPredicateBasedHierarchyDefinition`, which lets consumers define hierarchy levels based on parent node key's predicate.
+See [predicate-based hierarchy definition](#predicate-based-hierarchy-definition) section for more details.

+## Defining a hierarchy

-In its most simple form, a hierarchy definition may only have one `defineHierarchyLevel` function that defines a child hierarchy level for a given parent node:
+In its most simple form, a hierarchy definition may just have one `defineHierarchyLevel` function that defines a child hierarchy level for a given parent node:

 <!-- [[include: [Presentation.Hierarchies.HierarchyDefinitions.Imports, Presentation.Hierarchies.HierarchyDefinitions.Simple], ts]] -->
 <!-- BEGIN EXTRACTION -->